College of Arms

 HERITAGE HIGHLIGHTS: Keepers of the all records of tradition heraldry.

-The current brick building was erected in its place in the 1670s to a design by Francis Sandford, and Morris Emmett, the royal bricklayer.
+The current brick building was erected in its place in the 1670s to a design by Francis Sandford and Morris Emmett, the royal bricklayer.
 The hall, known as the Earl Marshal's Court, is regularly open to the public.
 It is a spacious and lofty chamber, two stories high, with a throne in the centre and a gallery at one side.
 A Record room for the College archives was added in 1842.
 The College of Arms is one of the few 17th-century buildings in this part of London and is remarkably unaltered.

 Though the military functions of the College of Arms have diminished, the College frequently is called on to investigate the rights of individuals to use heraldic symbols.

 The College of Arms has a distinct hierarchy of officers.
 At the top is the King of Arms, sometimes called the King of Heralds.
 Beneath him are Heralds, and junior Heralds are known as Pursuivants (from the French for a follower).
 These ranks still exist in the 13 Officers of Arms that make up the College today.
 The College is the oldest existing heraldic court in the world.

 Though the actual administration of the College falls to the Officers of arms, the titular head is the Duke of Norfolk, acting as hereditary Earl Marshal.
 Each Herald is specially appointed by the monarch by letters patent, on the recommendation of the Earl Marshal.